nitinthewiz/TheLinkBlog/_posts/2018/01/2018-01-28-omni-roadmap-2018-the-omni-group.md

 ---

 Half of this 2018 roadmap for Omni Group is about the future of OmniFocus! 💚 I'll be one of the first to upgrade.
 I like all that they are adding here!
+Wonder why the Apple Watch isn't on this list. 🤔